clusterking/clusterking/README.rst

 use case.
 In particular, most of the current tutorials are in this context.

-Though very successful, the Standard Model of Particle Physics is believed to be uncomplete, prompting the search for New Physics (NP).
+Though very successful, the Standard Model of Particle Physics is believed to be incomplete, prompting the search for New Physics (NP).
 The phenomenology of NP models typically depends on a number of free parameters, sometimes strongly influencing the shape of distributions of kinematic variables.
 Besides being an obvious challenge when presenting exclusion limits on such